LordOfTheTrees/TreePage/_posts/2025-10-18-quantifying_QB_success_Pt_1.md

 ¹ **Ridge Regression**: A statistical technique that adds a penalty term to standard linear regression to reduce overfitting when predictor variables are highly correlated.
 It "shrinks" coefficient estimates toward zero, making the model more stable and generalizable.

-² **R² (R-squared)**: Measures the proportion of variance in the outcome variable explained by the model, ranging from 0 to 1.
-An R² of 0.72 means the model explains 72% of the variation in contract renewal decisions.
+² **Ridge Regression Coefficients**: Standardized coefficients that measure the relative importance of each predictor variable while controlling for multicollinearity, with larger absolute values indicating stronger predictive relationships.

-³ **5-Fold Cross-Validation**: A model validation technique that splits data into 5 equal parts, trains on 4 parts and tests on the remaining part, repeating this process 5 times to get robust performance estimates.
+³ **Train/Test Split**: A model validation technique that separates data into a training set (used to fit the model) and a test set (held-out data used to evaluate generalization performance), ensuring the model performs well on unseen data.

 ⁴ **Total Yards**: Combined passing and rushing yards per season, era-adjusted to account for league-wide offensive inflation over time.